Jiuzhou Bay

 • Collaborators

-The design sets a new standard for public transit in the region, with plans for a robust transportation hub that offers connections to land, sea, and rail across more than 40 acres.
-It also features five modular canopies that envelop three sides of a 1.8 million-square-foot port, weaving together a landscape of towers rising behind it and creating a series of covered pedestrian alleyways, a lively retail environment, and interlinked courtyards along the waterfront promenade.
+The design sets a new standard for public transit in the region, with a multimodal transportation hub that offers ferry, rail, and bus service connecting travelers with the city and the region.
+It features five modular canopies that shade all three sides of the port, creating a series of covered pedestrian alleyways, a lively retail environment, and interlinked courtyards along the waterfront promenade.

 Complementing the site’s maritime heritage is a tower that rises at the heart of the neighborhood, creating a recognizable structure with a design inspired by the form of a lighthouse Fresnel lens.
-The tower includes 35 floors of office space topped by a 20-story Ritz-Carlton Hotel complete with a skybar and observation deck.
+The tower includes 35 floors of offices topped by a 20-story Ritz-Carlton Hotel, complete with a sky bar and observation deck.
 The tower is diagonally bisected by an axis that appears to peel open the facade, revealing a vertical atrium that offers visitors breathtaking views of the bay.

 More Projects